-- Revise employee parking permits, including availability and rate structure. - Establish more convenient customer parking, including pricing in prime spaces to maintain 15-percent vacancy on each block face.
-Invest surplus revenue back into the Center for needed improvements. - Introduce limited commuter parking with modest pricing and permits. - Create an optional residential parking benefit program to let neighbors decide if they want to generate revenue from commuter/employee permits. - Improve walking connections from Leonard Street to the Claflin Lot, plus improved crosswalks, sidewalks, and lighting - Create a signing program with wayfinding signs for motorists and pedestrians - Use modern payment technology such as pay stations that take debit/credit cards, payby-cellphone, and in-car meters
+- Revise parking permits, including availability and rate structure. - Establish more convenient customer parking, including pricing in prime spaces to maintain 15-percent vacancy.
+Invest revenue back into the business group for Center improvements. - Introduce commuter parking with modest pricing and permits. - Create a residential parking area to control spillover and generate revenue from commuter/employee permits. - Improve walking connections from Leonard Street to the Claflin Lot, plus improved crosswalks, sidewalks, and lighting - Create a signing program with wayfinding signs for motorists and pedestrians - Use modern payment technology such as pay stations that take debit/credit cards, payby-cellphone, and in-car meters